bilias/rqwatch/README.md

 - Dedicated Auth and IP WEB_API access list

 ## CLI
+- Update map files if needed (cron)
-- Mail Notifications to users
+- Mail Notifications to users (cron)
-- Quarantine cleanup
+- Quarantine cleanup (cron)

 # Setup
 Developement as well as production is done on Rocky Linux 9 (RHEL 9) using PHP 8.3 and MariaDB 10.5.\